Our undergraduate and graduate programs develop intellectual skills that are essential

 Our majors can be applied directly to various professional fields.
 They also serve as excellent preparation for pursuing advanced degrees in linguistics and other fields such as English, anthropology, psychology, sociology, computer science, cognitive science, education, and foreign languages.

-For information about our undergraduate major options, graduate program, minors, and TESL certificate programs, click here.
+For information about our undergraduate major options, graduate program, minors, and TESOL certificate programs, click here.

 The department is also home to the Indigenous Languages Group (ILG) at California State University, Fresno, a group of faculty and students in the department of linguistics working in the areas of documentation and revitalization of indigenous languages of the Americas.